shirakaba/GrafanaSimpleJsonValueMapper-docker/README.md

 ## Providing your own aliases

 Edit the `data.json` file in this repository.
-This will be copied into the docker container, in place of the `server/data.json` that `GrafanaSimpleValueMapper` reads from.
+This will be copied into the Docker container, in place of the `server/data.json` that `GrafanaSimpleValueMapper` reads from.

-Any time you edit the `data.json` file, you'll need to rebuild the docker file; there is nothing like hot-module replacement involved.
+Any time you edit the `data.json` file, you'll need to rebuild the Docker container; there is nothing like hot-module replacement involved.

 ## Building the container